peterstamps/KOReader_MyUploadPlugin/README.md

 - When the user has no Home folder set the "run time folder" marked with a "." is set This is now checked and a message will be shown when using function: List Home folder
 - Improved handling of IP address and Nil folder values.
 You cannot override the IP address

+version: 1.1.2
+- List eBooks in Folders (sub function List) showed ebooks in that subfolder.
+The download URL was wrong.
+Now corrected